...

 Become resilient against the most common technique used by cybercriminals

-Besides techniques and processes, people are the most important link in reducing the likelihood of an incident.
+Besides techniques and processes, humans are the most important link in reducing the likelihood of an incident.

 Social Engineering gives you a good idea of how strong your human firewall is.